Reactionary modernism: Interwar Europe

+The 1932 Exhibition of the Fascist Revolution in Rome is a prime example of 'reactionary modernism', combining avant-garde, functionalist design with archaic, authoritarian myths.

 Since Herf created the neologism, it has gained mainstream currency with historians in discussing the paradoxical European enthusiasm for paternalistic authoritarianism and volkish nationalism on the one hand, and new technological and political concepts on the other hand, all under totalitarian regimes.

 Reactionary modernism has been explored as a theme in the interwar literature and broader political culture of Great Britain.
 It has been examined in the context of other European countries during the interwar period, including Romania, Greece, Sweden, and Spain.
 It has even been examined in the context of fascism in Japan.
 Other historians acknowledge the term's recognition of an influential trend in European philosophical, cultural and political thought during the period when fascism was on the rise.

 Historian Nicolas Guilhot has broadened the scope of reactionary modernism, applying the term to trends in Weimar Republic industry, medicine (eugenics), mass politics, and social engineering.
 Reactionary modernism can be seen in the fascist concept of the New Man, as well as in art movements of Weimar culture that emphasized rationalism and embraced Futurism and the New Objectivity.
 Many Weimar period artists rejected the Futurists' fetishization of machinery and violence, for example the proponents of German Expressionism.
 Despite this, the return to order became a dominant theme in German culture and in that of other European countries.